singularian/mdencode/README.md

 # mdzip and mdunzip

-mdzip can compress a file into a md binary byte block biles. mdzip only handles sha and md5 as the default mdunzip cyphers.
+mdzip is the golang command line utility can compress a file into a md binary byte block files. mdzip only handles sha and md5 as the default mdunzip cyphers.
 mdunzip will decompress the output block file.

 mdunzip only handles sha1 and md5 as the default cyphers currently.
 More signatures will be added including ripe160 and md5.